annnmol/notes-javascript/1-event-loop.md

 ### Common Traps
 - Promises inside Promises create **nested microtasks**.
-- Microtasks can queue more microtasks (chained `.then`).
-- In Node.js, `process.nextTick` can starve the event loop if abused.
 - Inside a macrotask (like `setTimeout`), microtasks still run **before the next macrotask**.
+- Microtasks can queue more microtasks (chained `.then`) → all must finish before macrotasks run.
+- In Node.js, `process.nextTick` can starve the event loop if called recursively.

+- **Prevention**: Node internally uses a safeguard (`maxTickDepth`) to stop infinite recursion of nextTicks.
+Best practice is to prefer Promises or setImmediate when possible.
+- `setTimeout(fn, 0)` is not immediate → minimum delay enforced by browser (\~4ms).
+- Heavy synchronous loops block the event loop → causes UI freeze in browsers and request stalls in Node.
+- Starving microtasks (e.g., chaining Promises endlessly) can delay macrotasks.

 ---